23 S. Main Street,

 The Retlaw Theatre opened to the public on December 25, 1925 as a venue for vaudeville and movies.
 All 1,100 seats were located on a single floor.
 Eventually, movies became the sole form of entertainment, and by 1941 it was operated by Alliance Theater Corp.
-Around 1990, the auditorium was carefully divided into three screens, with a view that they could be removed at a later date if the auditorium was needed as a single space again.
-Later two additional screens were built at the rear of the building.
+In 1983, the auditorium was carefully divided into three screens, with a view that they could be removed at a later date if the auditorium was needed as a single space again.
+In December 1985 two additional screens were built at the rear of the building.
 The Retlaw Theatre closed in 1998.

 The building was sold in 2000 and in 2001, it re-opened for a time as the Bravo Performing Arts Center.
 This was a venue showcasing various arts, including a dinner theatre situated in the former lobby, a dance studio on the third floor, and live theatre for children and young adults.

 By early-2008, the property has been sold again and the possibility of a restoration project was mentioned, but by 2014, plans were unveiled to demolish for a car park.
 A grass-roots group has been formed to help to save the building, but on August 1, 2014 a developer closed on the purchase of the theatre.
 Demolition of the auditorium sections of the building began in fall of 2014.
-Only the façade and foyer area will be retained.
+Only the façade and foyer area were retained.